aakash1104/cs-guide/Outlines/classes.md

 ## CS Electives

+- If you're a CS major, then you have a lot more freedom with electives and more room to choose your electives according to what you like.

+- If you're CSE, then you have 4 electives so choose them wisely and make it count.
+	- Of course, there's no harm in doing more than 4 electives.

+- Typically electives are classes in a specific area of Computer Science.
+	- Take those classes that you would ideally want to specialize in.
+	- If you are interested in a specific sub-field of CS, take a class based on that elective to decide if you actually like it.

+_Here are some classes that the department offers based on certain subfields of CS:_

 ### Data Science

+#### Offered by the CS Department

+- ECS 132, 171, 174

+#### Offered by other departments

+- STA 106, 108, 131A, 131B, 141A, 141B
+- MAT 133, 135A, 135B, 165

 ### AI and Machine Learning

+#### Offered by the CS Department

+- ECS 170, 171, 174, 189 (Depending on the quarter)

+#### Offered by other departments

+- STA 141C
+- MAT 167 (In a sense)

 ### Computer Architecture

+#### Offered by the CS Department

+- ECS 154A, 154B, 158

+#### Offered by other departments

+- EEC 170, 180A, 180B

 ### Algorithms, Complexity Theory, and Theoretical CS

+#### Offered by the CS Department

+- ECS 120, 122A, 122B, 127, 220, 222A, 225

+#### Offered by other departments

+- MAT 115A, 127A, 127B, 145, 146, 148.

 ### Operating Systems

+- ECS 150, 158, 251

 ### Computer Security

+- ECS 153

 ### Computational Biology

+#### Offered by the CS Department

+- ECS 124, 129

+#### Offered by other departments

+- MAT 124

 ## Declaring a minor and/or a double major